 Register for the competition by filling out this form:

-Thank you for your consideration to compete in Master Modeler Competition 2023.
-Through your participation, you’re helping reduce homelessness among former foster youth, while embracing the ability to learn new skills, gain mentors, improve data storytelling, build a resume, and possibly win prizes!
+Thank you for your consideration to compete in Master Modeler Competition 2024.
+Through your participation, you’re helping fight addiction and fuel recovery, while embracing the ability to learn new skills, gain mentors, improve data storytelling, build a resume, and possibly win prizes!

 Let’s use data to make a difference together.